Correspondence theorems for tropical curves I: Correspondence theorem for superabundant curves of genus one II: Existence of smoothings for general cases

-All of these edges are weight one.
+All of these edges have weight one.
 The three black dots in the figure means the unbounded edges of direction $(0, 0, -1)$.
-Genus one cubic curves in $\Bbb P^3$ are known to be contained in some projective plane, and it is true also in the tropical case.
-The dotted lines represent the image of the one dimensional skeleton of the tropical hyperplane containing the genus one tropical cubic curve under the projection to the plane.
+Cubic curves of genus one in $\Bbb P^3$ are known to be contained in some projective plane, and it is true also in the tropical case.
+The dotted lines represent the image of the one dimensional skeleton of the tropical hyperplane containing the tropical cubic curve of genus one under the projection to the plane.

-In this figure, the vertices $A, B, C$ are the one-valent vertices of $\Gamma'$, and the vertices $A$ and $B$ assure the well-spacedness condition.
+In this figure, the vertices $A, B, C$ are the 1-valent vertices of $\overline\Gamma'$, and the vertices $A$ and $B$ assure the well-spacedness condition.

 When we slide the curve on the plane, the picture becomes as follows (Figure \ref{fig:cubicweight2}).
+Note that we do not deform $\Gamma$, but only the map $h$.

-In this case, the unbounded edge of direction $(0, 0, -1)$ at the vertex $B$ has weight two, and this is the case of Example 1.
-So this satisfies the extended well-spacedness condition of Definition \ref{well-spaced2}.
+In this case, the unbounded edge of the direction $(0, 0, -1)$ at the vertex $B$ has weight $(1, 1)$, and this is the special case of Case (b-2) of Subsection \ref{subsec:general_genus_one}, where there are different edges of $\Gamma$ with the same image.
+Therefore, this satisfies the extended well-spacedness condition of Definition \ref{well-spaced2}.

 Next, consider the cases when some of the horizontal unbounded edges of $\Gamma$ are merged, as in the following picture (Figure \ref{fig:cubicmove}).
 Note that the unbounded edges are merged \emph{in $\Gamma$}.
 That is, the image of the merged edge has weight two, not (1, 1) (the latter case is not generic in the space of smoothable tropical curves).